kondratyev-nv/Resume/README.md

 Developed a budget planning system for the Ministry of Finance of one of the Russian Federation regions.
 The system was an SPA with ExtJS front-end, C# and ASP.NET MVC back-end.

- * Designed and developed new features, fixed bugs and performance issues on both front- and back-end sides of the application.
- * Provided leadership and mentorship to the engineering team, reviewed code.
+ * Provided leadership and mentorship to the engineering team, coordinated workflow.
- * Estimated task time, planned releases.
  * Analyzed business requirements and provided solutions to resolve system and user issues.
- * Supervised and coordinated workflow and git-flow.
+Estimated task time, planned releases.
+ * Designed and developed new features, fixed bugs and performance issues on both front- and back-end sides of the application, reviewed code.

 _Accomplishments:_

  * Fixed performance issues, decreased processing time of some operations by up to 90%.